wrightmat/wrightmat.github.io/obsidian/dnd/characters/Ashe.md

 #npc

-Gender: Female
+Gender:: Female
-Occupation: Bartender
+Occupation:: Bartender
-Race: Angel
+Race:: Angel

 The angelic barkeep Ashe offers warm drinks around the fireplace at First Hearth, from which the inn takes its name.